jhoneill/jhoneill.github.io/_posts/2019-12-13-Data-in-the-data.md

   if     ($HighPriority) { $Priority ++ }
   elseif ($LowPriority)  { $Priority -- }

-  Invoke-sender $message $Priority
+  Invoke-Sender $message $Priority
 }
 {% endhighlight  %}
 His complaint was that PowerShell does not deduce that the script should run with neither HighPriority nor LowPriority.
 (Because he has a _Normal_ priority which works if _neither_ is specified) and to avoid a message
 <code><font color="#c0504d">Parameter set cannot be resolved using the specified named parameters</font></code> he needs to either specify a default set, or say that one of the two parameters is mandatory.
-Of course when a language has this sort of behaviour some people come to rely on it: if the options were “ID” and “Name” and providing neither meant some action would change all items without filtering by either, a parameter resolution error is the only thing standing between a mistyped command and disaster.
+Of course when a language has this sort of behaviour, some people come to rely on it: if the options were “ID” and “Name” and providing neither meant some action would change all items without filtering by either, a parameter resolution error is the only thing standing between a mistyped command and disaster.

+<p style="margin-bottom:0">Experienced programmers / scripters will know that code sometimes grows in this way: first it has<br/>
+<code>&#160;&#160;[switch]$HighPriority</code><br/>
-Experienced programmers / scripters will know that code sometimes grows in this way: first it has `[switch]$HighPriority` giving “ordinary” behaviour (send at priority of 1) and a switch to invoke “special mode” and run extra code (raising priority to 2).
+giving “ordinary” behaviour (send at priority of 1) and a switch to invoke “special mode” and run extra code (raising priority to 2).
 All is as it should be.
-Then someone says “we should support low priority” and the parameters become
+Then someone says “we should support low priority” and the parameters become</p>
 ```
   [switch]$HighPriority
   [switch]$LowPriority
 ```
-This means any existing scripts can retain `–HighPriority`.
+<p style="margin-bottom:0;margin-top:1.3334em">This means any existing scripts can retain `–HighPriority`.
 But things are already going wrong.
-We no longer have “Special” and “Ordinary”, selected by one switch (two choices), but priority 1,2 or 0 selected using two switches (four choices) “Both” is a nonsensical option so to prevent the user setting both, the parameters become
+We no longer have “Special” and “Ordinary”, selected by one switch (two choices), but priority 1,2 or 0 selected using two switches (four choices) “Both” is a nonsensical option, so to prevent the user setting both, the parameters become</p>
 ```
   [Parameter(ParameterSetName = 'High')] [switch]$HighPriority,
   [Parameter(ParameterSetName = 'Low')]  [switch]$LowPriority
 ```
-At this point PowerShell doesn’t know there should be a third option.
+<br/>At this point PowerShell doesn’t know there should be a third option.
 Both parameters are required in their respective sets but neither is marked as mandatory.
 If HighPriority were mandatory, PowerShell would interpret _neither_ to be the “Low” set with its optional parameter omitted.
 If a set can’t be used without a parameter, that parameter really should be mandatory, but when a set has a single parameter specifying the parameter selects the set.
 Keeping <u>one</u> set with _everything_ optional allows that set to be selected as a default if nothing can be inferred from the parameters which _are_ there.

-I think it is better style to declare a third set, with no members of its own, to be the default.
+<p style="margin-bottom:0">I think it is better style to declare a third set, with no members of its own, to be the default.
 The extra set or the the “defaultable” set both side step the error when high and low are omitted, but they don’t make it clear that that results in a valid, safe, priority of 1.
-It is better to collapse the two switches into one parameter which can take any of the three values with a default, like this.
+It is better to collapse the two switches into one parameter which can take any of the three values with a default, like this.</P>

 {% highlight powerShell %}
 function Send-Message {
   param(
     [string] $Message,
-    [ValidateSet('Normal','High','Low')]$Priority = 'High'
+    [ValidateSet('Normal','High','Low')]$Priority = 'Normal'
     )
   Switch ($Priority) {
     "Low"   {Invoke-Sender $message 0 }